1989 Chinese protests by region: Xinjiang

+Protests in Xinjiang were led primarily by students and were concentrated in Ürümqi.
+On 19 May, Muslim demonstrations against the book Sexual Customs took place in the city and subsequently developed into the Ürümqi May 19 riot.

 Ürümqi

 The city of Ürümqi saw a minor demonstration between May 11 to May 15, 1989, when over 100 uranium miners staged a sit-in, partially in support of Beijing students, but mostly over concerns about radiation sickness and the government's apathy to it.
 The provincial government eventually did talk to them and assuaged their worries which ended the affair with the miners going home peacefully.

 When they heard of the crackdown in Beijing, about 100 students in Ürümqi conducted a sit-in outside of the government building on June 5.